SainsburyWellcomeCentre/Pyper/doc/source/usage.rst

 The default detection parameter should be appropriate for the example videos.

 The drop down menu allows you to select between the type of image (level of processing) you want to display.
+Please note that this option only applies to the portion of the recording that is being actively tracked, the ignored portion will just be displayed as the source (i.e. *raw*).

 Finaly, you can define a region of interest using the yellow circle icon.
 When the mouse enters this ROI, the program will trigger a callback method.
 The default method draws a square at the bottom right of the image but this behaviour can be altered by overwritting the callback method in a subclass of the GuiTraker class (see API).